 3. Go window shopping around Teramachi Street

 How cheapo this activity is depends on your self-control.
 But even if you don’t buy anything, the covered shopping streets of Teramachi, Shinkyogoku, Nishikikoji, Shijo, and Kawaramachi are interesting to wander around.
 The two main shopping streets are Teramachi and Shinkyogoku.
-These parallel streets together offer a wide range of shops, restaurants and miscellany.
+These parallel streets together offer a wide range of shops, restaurants and miscellaneous items.

-Here, you can buy everything from cheap souvenirs to expensive but beautiful artworks and secondhand books.
+Here, you can buy everything from budget souvenirs to expensive but beautiful artworks and secondhand books.
 If you want to kill a significant amount of time, you can catch a movie at the MOVIX cinema, or while away the hours at the game arcades.
 You can even get a temple fix by visiting the few small shrines and temples that are dotted along the streets (Teramachi actually translates as “Temple Street”).
 One of them is the infamous Honnoji Temple, the site where Oda Nobunaga was betrayed and killed.

 4. Burn some energy at ROUND1

 Also on Kawaramachi Street is the entertainment centre ROUND1.
 Here, you can play indoor sports like ten-pin bowling, billiards, and darts.
-Or if that’s not your thing, belt out your favourite song at karaoke, or race against your friends at the arcade.
+Or if that’s not your thing, belt out your favorite song at karaoke, or race against your friends at the arcade.
 Perhaps the best part of this option is that it’s open 24 hours during weekends and public holidays, and open 22 hours every other day.

 5. Just deal with it!

 Well, you can get your umbrella out and just deal with it.
 Rainy season is also hydrangea season in Japan.
-These flowers thrive in wet conditions, and add a big pop of colour to the otherwise grey days.
+These flowers thrive in wet conditions, and add a big pop of color to the otherwise grey days.
 The town of Ohara to the north of Kyoto is home to Sanzen-in Temple, while Uji to the south hosts Mimurotoji Temple.
 Both of these are famous for their hydrangea gardens.
 Sanzen-in also boasts a beautiful moss garden that looks luscious in the rain.
 Get your raincoat on!

 |Name:||Places mentioned in this article|